 That’s good news, considering the booming business economy in Texas.
 The state is home to more Fortune 500 companies than any other state, saw a nearly 4% increase of its Gross Domestic Product in 2021 and was named the best state for business for the 18th consecutive year in 2022.
 The demand for operational excellence has never been higher.

-To ensure the least amount of disruption — whether during the brutal Texas storm season or throughout the entire year — businesses must think ahead when investing in new technology.
-Data centers are a cost-effective option for mid-sized businesses looking to meet the technological standards of 2022.
+To ensure the least amount of disruption, whether during the brutal Texas storm season or throughout the entire year, businesses must think ahead when investing in new technology.
+Data centers – highly secure, weather-resistant facilities with servers that store large volumes of data for companies and their users – are a cost-effective option for mid-sized businesses looking to meet the technological standards of 2023.

 How Data Centers Can Help Protect Businesses